Experience more adventures with your grandchildren

 Food, glorious food

 Feeling peckish?
 We’ve got cafés, restaurants and tea-rooms with food to tickle even the most discerning of taste buds.
 Tuck into a tasty lunch at Hinton Ampner in Hampshire – with pick and mix boxes for little appetites and hearty one-pot wonders for grown-ups.
-Or treat your grandchildren to a sweet something from one of four cafés at Attingham Park in Shropshire.
 Food isn’t the only thing on our menu at Belton House.
 Little ones will love exploring the adventure playground inside the café while you enjoy a well-earned cuppa.
 Or take your grandchildren to see their favourite TV chefs in action at this year's Countryfile Live at Blenheim Palace.
 From 2-5 August 2018, they can learn to make the perfect loaf or tea-time treat from some of the nation's best-loved chefs.

 Go wildlife spotting

 Follow in the footsteps of famous children’s authors at Beatrix Potter’s 17th-century house in Cumbria or Rudyard Kipling’s home, Bateman’s, in East Sussex.
 Experience the magic of Harry Potter at Lacock in Wiltshire – the beautifully-preserved abbey starred in the film adaptations of J.K.
 Rowling’s bestselling novels.
 Encourage their love of reading and adventure by picking up a copy of Go Wild in the Woods, a pocket-sized survival guide for budding explorers.

 Roll up your sleeves and get stuck into a range of craft activities for all the family.
 Aspiring artists can master a digital portrait at Beningbrough, paint a landscape at Allan Bank or swap the smartphone for quill and ink at Coleridge.
 Creative children can get imaginative at Dyffryn Gardens.
 Have a go at sewing in the morning room, play the piano or try out the typewriters – everything in the house has been designed to be interactive.